ngaylinn/epigenetic-gol-v1/README.md

 It could likely be run on other GPU devices without trouble, but this may require some mucking around with the thread and block constants in `environment.h`, the convenience functions in `cuda_utils.h`, or the build configuration in `CMakeLists.txt`.
+It also has pretty large memory requirements.
+To get it running on a GPU with less memory, try using smaller population sizes or fewer trials / generations.
+It's also possible to remove the `Video`s in the `Simulator::DeviceAllocations` data structure, if the `ENTROPY` `FitnessGoal` is removed.

 This project is built using CMake.
 It requires Python 3.10 (other version numbers may also work), [pybind11](https://github.com/pybind/pybind11), the standard CUDA development libraries, and the nvcomp library.
-The It also depends on several common Python modules, which can be installed with:
+It also depends on several common Python modules, which can be installed with:

 ```bash
 # For managing and analyzing experiment data